farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 of CNEC $$i$$ relatively to a commercial border (zone-to-zone) of the capacity calculation region = one commercial border in the capacity calculation region (e-g FR-BE)

-The objective function of FARAO search-tree is also configurable.
+The objective function of CASTOR is also configurable.
 The constraints taken into account within the optimization are also configurable in order to comply with process specificities (i.e limitation of [loop flows](/docs/engine/ra-optimisation/loopflows) required for Flow based CORE Capacity Calculation).